 Microsoft restrictions for virtual machines encrypted using Azure Key Vault also apply to encrypted Azure virtual machines in your Commcell environment for restoring your virtual machine and Key Vault.
 For more information, see Azure Key Vault.

 For VMs encrypted with customer-managed encryption keys, full VM restores complete successfully; however, for full VM restores from streaming backups, the customer-managed encryption key settings or disk encryption sets (DES) are not applied to the destination VM.
 You must manually apply the DES settings to the destination VM.
 For more information, see Configuring Disk Encryption Sets on Destination VM.

-During Azure to Azure replication and disaster recovery operations, the tags that are set at the VM, disk, and network interface level are preserved.
+During Azure to Azure replication operations, the tags that are set at the VM, disk, and network interface level are preserved.

-During AWS to Azure replication and disaster recovery operations, the tags that are set at the instance and the volume level are preserved.
+During AWS to Azure replication operations, the tags that are set at the instance and the volume level are preserved.